josemvas/jobrun/README.rst

 #######################################
-JobToQueue: Submit any job to any queue
+Job To Queue: Submit any job to any queue
 #######################################

 JobToQueue is a python package to readily submit jobs to Linux clusters, it currently supports the following job schedulers and simulation packages: